History comes alive in the Pensacola Bay Area

 Jewel-green waters and powder-soft beaches first attracted me to this gorgeous coast.
 But it didn’t take me long to discover Pensacola’s authentic history along with its beautiful beaches.

-Founded by Spanish sailor Don Tristan de Luna in 1559, the Pensacola Bay Area was one of the first European settlements in the New World.
+Luckily for us, the people of Pensacola have done a remarkable job preserving their cache of historic sites—and Pensacola’s history spans 450 years.
+Founded by Spanish sailor Don Tristan de Luna in 1559, the Pensacola Bay Area was the first European settlement in the New World.
 Over the centuries, the flags of Spain, Britain, France, the Confederacy and the United States have flown over the “City of Five Flags.”
-The people of Pensacola have done a remarkable job preserving their cache of historic sites.
-Join me for a getaway that explores 450 years of rich heritage.

 Historic Accommodations at the Pensacola Victorian